 This is the law because there is no standardized set of criteria that, if met, results in a DUI arrest.
-Studies have shown these test are not 100 percent reliable in detecting for impairment.
-They are merely a series exercises that a person under suspicion of DUI performs.
-The officer can only testify whether a person performed well or poorly on the field sobriety exercised and the basis behind their opinion.
+Studies have shown these tests are not 100 percent reliable in detecting impairment.
+They are merely a series of exercises that a person under suspicion of DUI performs.
+The officer can only testify whether a person performed well or poorly on the field sobriety tests in Jupiter DUI cases and the basis behind their opinion.
+A DUI attorney could discuss the use of these exercises in an officer’s arrest.

 There are several different ones used by police officers, but the most common ones include Horizontal Gaze Nystagmus (HGN), the Walk and Turn, the One Leg Stand, the Finger to Nose, and the Rhomberg Alphabet.
 There are other exercises that are used less frequently, such the Palm Pat and Hand Coordination exercise.